 - Teach you about your care so you can take care of yourself.

 - Coordinate your care.
-This means they must communicate regularly with you, your doctor, and anyone else who gives you care.
+This means they must communicate regularly with you, your doctor or allowed practitioner, and anyone else who gives you care.